Jotsoma

 Jotsoma is an Angami Naga village located about 8 km west from the state capital, Kohima.
 The total population of the village is about 2,458.
 Kohima Science College, Doordharshan Kendra Kohima, Water Supply Reservoir (Public Health Engineering), Sazolie College and Regional Centre of Excellence for Music & Performing Arts (RCEMPA) are located on the hilltop of Jotsoma village.
-Pulie Badze which stands at an elevation of 2296 m above sea level offers a panoramic view of the entire city of Kohima.
+Pulie Badze stands at an elevation of 2296 m above sea level.